SeedLegals Partner Program

 For all the practical and legal steps needed to set up your own furloughed worker scheme and make someone a furloughed worker, see setting up your furloughed worker scheme.

-It’s incredibly important that they do NO WORK for the company that is furloughing them.
-If they do any work and you claim from the HMRC scheme then you will be committing fraud.
-The scheme is only to support those employees who have been asked to not work.
+It’s incredibly important that until 1 July they do NO WORK for the company that is furloughing them.
+If they do any work before then and you claim from the HMRC scheme then you will be committing fraud.

 But, they are able to do voluntary work and undertake training, as long as they do not provide services to or generate revenue for, or on behalf of the company.
 This might be a good way to keep your employees engaged while you take advantage of the scheme.
 Please note however that if an employee is undertaking company training they must be paid at least the national minimum wage for time spent training.